HendriSA/Soccer_Players/README.md

 # Soccer_Players
-C# Program with Soccer Players
+An old C# Program with Soccer Players